-During the interview, the eligibility worker explains the SNAP work requirements to the SNAP applicant using the Eligibility Worker Oral Script.
-Afterwards, the Consolidated Work Notice is mailed to the household member with the work requirements.
-The consolidated notice (FSET 101) is mailed directly after the full interview is completed with the SNAP household through a nightly batch process.
+During the interview, the eligibility worker explains the SNAP work requirements using Eligibility Worker Oral Script.
+The Consolidated Work Notice is also mailed unto the household with the work requirements.

 IX.
 Screening for Referral to E&T

 The State agency must screen each work registrant to determine if it is appropriate, based on State specific criteria, to refer them to the E&T program per 7 CFR 273.7 (c)(2).
 State agencies may operate program components in which individuals elect to participate, per 7 CFR 273.7(e)(4).